 resurrection –

-bodies.
-Just as the word of God is imperishable, so our bodies will be made of a
+The word of God has caused us to be born-again, and just as His word is imperishable, so our bodies will be

 elements, which defines the material of the universe, but God will make our